 Expulsion of a foreigner from France

-Expulsion is an administrative measure aimed at removing a foreigner national from the territory.
-It is pronounced in very serious situations, linked to the protection of public order or in the event of an infringement of State security.
-It is taken by the prefect or by the interior minister.
+Deportation is an administrative police measure aimed at removing a foreigner from France.
+It is pronounced in very serious situations, related to the protection of the environmentpublic policy or in the event of a breach of State security.
+It is taken by the prefect or by the minister of the interior.
 The foreigner may be forcibly returned to his country of origin or to another country.
-The procedure is exceptional, circumscribed and must be justified.
+What are the grounds and how are the deportation proceedings going?
+We're doing an update on the regulations.

 The threat is assessed by the administration according to your behavior: violence, drug trafficking, incitement to terrorism, etc. It is not necessary to have been subjected to a criminal conviction.